 Apple picking season is here!
 I used to look forward to apple picking every year as a child, and now I have just as much fun watching my little ones run through the orchards—not to mention the fresh-pressed apple cider and hot, delicious cider doughnuts!
-Many farms also have family-friendly entertainment and activities including live music, bounce houses, and more.
+Many farms also have family-friendly entertainment and activities including live music, corn mazes and more.
 Apple picking is also a great farm-to-table teaching opportunity and a wonderful way to ease out of summer.

 So get your apple recipes ready and read on for our top picks for apple picking with kids in Westchester and Rockland County.
 (Remember to contact the farms before heading out.
 Many are family owned and operated, and hours may change with little or no notice.)